eallencreighton/express-react-boilerplate/README.md

 ### Focusing and Excluding Tests

 You can replace `it()` with `xit()` to temporarily exclude a test from being executed.<br>
-Similarly, `fit()` lets you focus on a specific test without running any other tests.
+Similarly, `fit()` LETS you focus on a specific test without running any other tests.

 ### Coverage Reporting